mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Paper Won't Protect Your Permit"
 	subTitle="Insurance Against False Claims"
 	text="All it takes is one claim of violation and you may lose your right to operate.
 Protected Species Observer (PSO) data collected via paper and spreadsheets cannot be defended - they can be altered by anyone, anytime - and lawyers know this.
-Paper and Excel spreadsheets will be quickly dismissed in court. <br>Mysticetus securely encrypts and audits all data exceeding industry security standards (AES-256).
+Paper and Excel spreadsheets will be quickly dismissed in court. <br/>Mysticetus securely encrypts and audits all data exceeding industry security standards (AES-256).
 Nothing can be changed without knowing precisely who, when, and how it was changed.
 Quickly refute unfounded claims of permit violation.
 Paper and Excel can't do this." image="mysticetus-data-collection.png"
 	imagePosition="right"
 	buttonText="Learn more"